opendocsg/opendoc-family-justice-courts-practice-directions/Part 13-General Procedure.md

 (3) In the event that it is not possible to confer with opposing counsel on a preferred hearing date, whether due to the nature or urgency of the application or otherwise, solicitors must select a date when counsel arguing the application for the applicant will be available.

 (4) Solicitors are reminded to satisfy the requirements of subparagraph 76(6) of these Practice Directions.

 ## 99. Written Submissions for Contested Inter Partes Applications in Chambers

-(1) To facilitate and expedite the hearing of contested _inter partes_ applications before a Registrar in Chambers, District Judge in Chambers and Registrar’s Appeals before a District Judge in Chambers, the applicant and the respondent to the application shall file their Written Submissions no later than 7 days prior to the hearing date fixed by the Court and shall serve a copy thereof on the other party to the application or his solicitor.
+This paragraph applies only to contested inter partes applications before a Registrar in Chambers, District Judge in Chambers and Registrar’s Appeals before a District Judge in Chambers.

+(1) Without prejudice to paragraph 91 of these Practice Directions, and to facilitate and expedite the hearing, the applicant and respondent to the application shall, unless otherwise directed, file their Written Submissions no later than 7 days prior to the hearing date fixed by the Court and shall serve a copy thereof on the other party to the application or his solicitor.
+The requirements of paragraph 88 of these Practice Directions shall, with the necessary modifications, be complied with in this regard.

-(2) The Written Submissions filed by parties shall set out as concisely as possible:
+(2) The Written Submissions filed by parties must include a cover page and a table of contents and shall set out as concisely as possible:

 > (a) the circumstances out of which the application arises;